vdmrgv/react-easy-infinite-scroll-hook/README.md

 | scrollThreshold |           | The threshold at which the next function is called.
 It can be specified in pixels from the scrollbar value, for example `'200px'` and as a percentage of the container size `from 0.1 to 1` (`1` is `100%`)                                  | number or string |      `1`      |
 | windowScroll    |           | When set to `true`, uses a window as the scroll element.
 If you are using a scroll window, then anything you pass to the `ref` will be ignored                                                                                               | boolean          |    `false`    |

+## Supported Browsers
+`react-easy-infinite-scroll-hook` aims to support all evergreen browsers and recent mobile browsers for iOS and Android.
+IE 9+ is also supported.

+If you find a browser-specific problem, please report it.

 ## Friends

 - Any DOM element with scroll